Dateline: Bucharest, Romania

-Many of us have lived in a geographic location that is subject to some form of natural disaster.
+Many of us have lived in a geographic location that may be subject to some form of natural disaster.

-Water treatment plants can go offline so that drinking water needs to be boiled.
+Water treatment plants can go offline, so drinking water needs to be boiled.
 Traffic lights can go out of synchronization or quit altogether.
 Public transit can be shut down.

 It’s very common for families to practice some kind of preparedness for whatever emergency is likely in their community.